 Courses affiliated to VET are offered by Registered Training Organizations (RTOs).
 Technical and further education (TAFE) institutes and private colleges are also included in RTOs.
 Some universities provide VET courses in addition to higher education courses.
 Each Australian state or territories register these organizations.

 Overseas students can also register themselves in VET courses.
-RTOs that wish to enroll overseas students must also register with the Australian’s government commonwealth register of institutions and courses for overseas students (CRICOS).
-Through this, government monitors the education offered to overseas students in Australia.
+RTOs that wish to enrol overseas students must also register with the Australian’s government commonwealth register of institutions and courses for overseas students (CRICOS).
+Through this, the government monitors the education offered to overseas students in Australia.

-How do VET courses differ to higher education courses?
+How do VET courses differ from higher education courses?

 VET courses are more focused on providing job-oriented skills and practical training.
 While higher education is known for focusing on delivering theory-based knowledge.
 Usually, VET courses help students to acquire jobs skills without having higher education.

 Entry into VET requires a student to complete a certain level of study.
 In Australia, study level equivalent to year 10, 11 and 12 suffices to pursue VET courses.
 But some subjects require earlier work experience.
 Entry into courses like arts and design may also need a portfolio.
 Though there are common entry requirements for VET courses, each institute has different criteria.